Registrar Office FAQs

 - There are exceptions to the S/U rule, so please check with the Registrar’s office you have any questions.

-A: Yes, Augustana has an agreement with the University of Sioux Falls which allows you take a course on their campus when the course necessary for your graduation is unavailable at Augustana.
+A: Yes, Augustana has an agreement with the University of Sioux Falls that allows you take a course on their campus when the course necessary for your graduation is unavailable at Augustana.
 To use this opportunity you will need to fill out the course permission form identifying the course(s) that you wish to take at USF and the reason why you cannot take the equivalent course(s) at Augustana.

 A: In most cases, yes you can do this.
 The smart thing to do will be to pick up a Course Permission form at the Registrar's Office or online and have it approved before you actually take the course.
 You will need to attach a copy of the course description (most are available on-line).
 Getting prior approval is particularly important if you want the course to fill a general education area.
 Also, if you want it fill a requirement for your major or minor, you'll want to have approval from the department chair before you take it.
 Remember that we will accept the transfer credit only if you earn a grade of "C-" or higher.
 After you complete the course, you must ask the Registrar at that school to send an official transcript to our Registrar's Office.
 We do not accept transcripts that you deliver to us personally.

-A: If you take a course at another school after you've already taken courses at Augustana, then the grade you earn for that transfer credit IS included in your Augustana GPA.
+A: If you take a course at another school after you've already taken courses at Augustana, then the grade you earn for that transfer credit is included in your Augustana GPA.
 This is also true of courses you take on study abroad programs.
 Courses that you took before you started at Augustana are not included in your GPA calculation.